Therapeutic Massage, Skin Care & Yoga in Historic Milwaukie Oregon.

 As a native of the Pacific Northwest I feel blessed to have grown up near such beautiful surroundings and excellent educational opportunities.
 After graduating from Portland State University in 2003, I obtained my massage certification from East-West College of the Healing Arts in 2006.
 I offer over 13 years experience as a licensed massage therapist, holistic educator and yoga instructor providing customized therapeutic massage and bodywork.
 My massage practice is shaped through extensive training, professional experience and healing intention offering Ayurveda, Massage and Yoga Education and Neuromuscular Deep Tissue for pain management and motor vehicle rehabilitation.

 I specialize in functional massage for athletes to decrease chronic pain and enhance athletic performance.
-I've participated in post race massage for the Challenged Athletes Foundation, Million Dollar Challenge in 2011 and 2012; Orange County Marathon in 2011, 2012; and San Diego Triathlon Challenge 2011.
 As a collegiate athlete, NCAA Division I Woman's Rowing Champion 1998, I feel comfortable working with the body for optimal form and function.

-I derive great joy from my profession and want to facilitate your healing journey towards radiant health, bliss and vitality!
+In 2014, I founded Elk Rock Wellness in Historic downtown Milwaukie, Oregon & in the Spring of 2017 opened Elk Rock Yoga, the first yoga studio in the Milwaukie area.
+I derive great joy from my profession and want to be your trusted partner in 2018 to facilitate your healing journey towards radiant health, bliss and vitality!

 Eric Van Leeuwen LMT